play-with-docker/play-with-kubernetes.github.io/_posts/2018-04-04-kubernetes-workshop.markdown

 * `ExternalName`

   * the DNS entry managed by `kube-dns` will just be a `CNAME` to a provided record
-  * no port, no IP address, no nothing else is allocated
+  * no port, no IP address, nothing else is allocated

 ### Running containers with open ports